Utkarshn10/notion-blog/README.md

 ## From Notion to Blog

-My setup for personal blog using Notion as a CMS.
-It can be used as a boilerplate for your blogs.
+Simple template for blogs using Notion as a CMS

 <img width="1037" alt="Screenshot 2024-04-21 at 12 34 05 PM" src="https://github.com/Utkarshn10/notion-blog/assets/58587256/5ce68b10-c086-4db5-9c22-12be26a9af7b">